Welcome to the Homepage of the Global Modelling Group (MOD)

 The Earth's atmosphere and hence the climate is influenced by natural and anthropogenic processes.
 As the atmosphere is a complex system determined by dynamical, radiative and chemical processes it is necessary to understand these processes in detail in order to make a reliable prediction of the future development of the atmosphere.
 Beside measurements computer simulations of atmospheric processes are a prerequisite to understand the behaviour of the atmosphere.

-The main scientific objectives of our group are
+The main scientific objectives of the group are

-To achieve these objectives our group is involved in several national and international projects (see Projects) and makes use and participates in the development of global simulation models (see Models).
+In order to achieve these goals, the Global Modeling Group is involved in national and international projects (see Projects) and is constantly developing the global simulation models used (see Models).